meelgroup/KCBox/README.md

 ExactMC is a scalable exact model counter.
 It performs counting wrt CCDD that supports linear model counting.
 This tool also takes in a CNF formula in DIMACS format, and outputs the number of satisfying assignments.
 ExactMC also supports weighted model counting by searching wrt Decision-DNNF under the format of [MC competition](https://mccompetition.org/).
 If you use this tool, please cite our paper [The power of Literal Equivalence in Model Counting](https://meelgroup.github.io/files/publications/AAAI-21-LMY.pdf)

-## ExactUS Description
+## FastUS Description

-ExactUS is an exactly uniform sampler.
+FastUS is currently an exactly uniform sampler, and in future we will add the function of non-uniform sampling.
 The main idea is to first compile the formula into CCDD and then sample wrt the compilation.
 This tool also takes in a CNF formula in DIMACS format, and outputs a given number of random solutions.
 If you use this tool, please cite our paper [CCDD: A Tractable Representation for Model Counting and Uniform Sampling](https://arxiv.org/abs/2202.10025)

 ## PartialKC Description